Tequiraca language

-Tequiraca (Tekiráka), also known as Abishira (Avishiri)* and Aiwa (Aewa) and Ixignor, is a language spoken in Peru.
+Tequiraca (Tekiráka), also known as Abishira, Aiwa (Aewa, Aʔɨwa), Ixignor, or Vacacocha, is an extinct language once spoken in Peru.
 In 1925 there were between 50 and 80 speakers in Puerto Elvira on Lake Vacacocha (connected with the Napo River).
 It is presumed extinct some time in the mid 20th century, though in 2008 two rememberers were found and 160 words and short sentences were recorded.
+Today, most ethnic Aiwa people have shifted to Kichwa and Spanish.

 The little data available show it to not be closely related to other languages, though a distant connection to Canichana was proposed by Kaufman (1994).